mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## And suddenly, those posts got traction

-After I wrote the above, I realized that [Hackaday](https://hackaday.com/2024/11/09/nix-automated-fuzz-testing-finds-bug-in-pdf-parser/) did a writeup about my Nix fuzzing tutorial, which is validating.
+After I wrote the above, I realized that [Hackaday wrote about my Nix fuzzing tutorial](https://hackaday.com/2024/11/09/nix-automated-fuzz-testing-finds-bug-in-pdf-parser/), which is validating.

 And then the day after I wrote the section about "Lessons from my First Exit" flopping, it was submitted again by a reader and [reached #2](https://hnrankings.info/42133864/) and [generated a good discussion](https://news.ycombinator.com/item?id=42133864).